pi-this/T-BAGc/README.md

 T-BAGc is a simple domain-specific language, it has one purpose, to create text-based adventure games.
 This is what makes it unique.
 T-BAGc makes text-based adventure game creation so much easier and quicker.
 Since there is only one simple purpose in T-BAGc, each file can many times be written in under 20 lines of code.
 T-BAGc is made so that the files can be organized into different bags (or views).
 When a question is answered it goes to the next file.
 In Python, making text-based adventure games can take forever, and it gets annoying to put another if inside an if and so on.
 T-BAGc fixes all the issues that all the other programming languages have with making text-based adventure games.
 Use T-BAGc to create a new game, a game that can be made in less time, with better organization, and the same enjoyment of creating and playing a text-based adventure game.
 So what are you waiting for?
-[Get started](#getting_started) now and install T-BAGc so your can create your own T-BAG.
+[Get started](#getting_started) now and install T-BAGc so you can create your own T-BAG.